WaiHlyanZ/Voice-assistant/README.md

 Hello, your assistant is here!

+Perform some task only using your voice.

-Complete some tasks without using hands.
-For example, open/close  application on your device.
+For example, open/close  the application on your device.

-The only thing we need is you voice (speech) and keywords in.
+The only thing you need is your voice (speech) and keywords in its.

 ### Features